croquet/croquet/historic/sdk/tutorials/1_5_3d_animation.md

   }
   ```

   As an example, above is an abbreviated form of the `onPointerDown` method, showing how a pointer event in the 2D browser window is analyzed, with the help of `raycaster` (an instance of `THREE.Raycaster`), to find objects that the user intended to tap - in other words, that the scene's camera will have rendered at the tap location.
-The raycaster returns a collection of intersections with objects (in principle there can be many, at different distances into the scene).
-We look for any intersected object that has the property `q_draggable` - a flag that our app sets on the central sphere object, which is the only one for which we support dragging.
+In principle there can be many objects, at different distances into the scene.
+The raycaster therefore returns a collection of object intersections, which we iterate through in search of any intersected object that has the flag `q_draggable` set to true.
+In this app, that is the case just for the central sphere object.

-  We also set up a handler for `pointermove` events.
+  We also set up a handler for `pointermove` events:

   ```
   function onPointerMove(event) {